 While your child is burying herself in her books, as a parent it is extremely important that you take care of your child’s health.
 Exam pressure can lead to various health issues like headache and upset stomach.
 So, it is mandatory to ensure that your child is eating healthy, and consuming brain-boosting foods that help to improve her memory power.

 Here are some memory-boosting brain foods that can be very helpful for students this exam season:

-- Choline is a precursor to acetylcholine, a substance that helps stimulate the brain; a more stimulated brain is better able to make new connections, which is an important part of memory.
+- Choline is a precursor to acetylcholine, a substance that helps stimulate the brain.
+A more stimulated brain is better able to make new connections, which is an important part of memory.
 Foods high in choline include eggs, fish oils, liver, soybeans, peanuts, butter, potatoes, cauliflowers, lentils, oats, sesame seeds and flax seeds.